tom8941/ioc_log_search/README.md

 ## Get data from checkioc project

 ex:

+In this example, we are taking the last 10 days iocs.
+The invalid ioc (CS5=NOK) will be discarded from *ioc_dom_host.txt and *ioc_ip.txt files.
 ```
 #Get data from last 10 days
 checkioc.py -l 10d -o domain hostname ip-src ip-dst -v > /opt/$(date +%Y%m%d)_ioc